Visit Herculaneum, the must-see archaeological site

 How long does it take to visit Herculaneum?

-How to reach Herculaneum from Naples or Pompeii?
+How do I get to Herculaneum from Naples or Pompeii?

 By train from Naples or Pompeii